Chart Color Schemes

 Canterbury lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-The population of the Canterbury (NSW) statistical area (Lv2), as estimated by AreaSearch, is approximately 10,249 as of November 2025.
-This reflects an increase of 819 people since the 2021 Census, which reported a population of 9,430.
-The change was inferred from AreaSearch's estimate of the resident population at 10,147 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 38 validated new addresses since the Census date.
-This level of population equates to a density ratio of 5,176 persons per square kilometer, placing Canterbury (NSW) among the top 10% of national locations assessed by AreaSearch.
-The area's population growth rate of 8.7% since the 2021 Census exceeded the state average of 7.6%.
-Overseas migration contributed approximately 77.0% of overall population gains during recent periods, driving Canterbury's (NSW) growth.
+As of Feb 2026, the estimated population of the suburb of Canterbury (NSW) is around 10,252.
+This reflects an increase of 822 people since the 2021 Census, which reported a population of 9,430.
+The change is inferred from AreaSearch's estimate of 10,147 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 38 validated new addresses since the Census date.
+This level of population equates to a density ratio of 5,177 persons per square kilometer, placing Canterbury (NSW) in the top 10% of national locations assessed by AreaSearch.
+The suburb's 8.7% growth since the 2021 census exceeded the state's 7.8%, marking it as a growth leader in the region.
+Overseas migration contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilizes NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations are applied to all areas for the years 2032 to 2041.
-Based on aggregated SA2-level projections, the Canterbury (NSW) (SA2) is expected to increase by approximately 1,253 persons to 2041, reflecting an overall increase of 10.8% over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Based on aggregated SA2-level projections, the suburb is expected to increase by 1,248 persons to 2041, reflecting an increase of 10.7% in total over the 17 years.

 Frequently Asked Questions - Population